MelonKony/millmint/content/factbook/world/vekllei/_index.md

 The Commonwealth is foremostly a union of Atlantic and Caribbean islands which, freed from colonial rule, have established a federal system to share common burdens and improve the lives of their oceangoing peoples.

-Vekllei is a constitutional, federated country including [six individual commonwealths](/constituents/) which share political features established by the [Council of Roses](/rose-council/).
+Vekllei is a constitutional, federated country including [eight individual commonwealths](/constituents/) which share political features established by the [Council of Roses](/rose-council/).

 It has a unique kind of federalism, with republics and territories orbiting central Commonwealth control at different distances.
 A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called the {{<link/oceans-community>}}.